fortify-iq/sha2-attack/README.md

 The repository contains two folders:

 * `src` - The Python code that implements the attack
-* `results` - Statistical data produced using this code
+* `docs` - Statistical data produced using this code

 Folder `src` contains the following files: